 Saint Patrick's Day History

 St. Patrick's Day is a celebration of Irish pride and heritage.
-Saint Patrick was a British-born priest and former slave who is known for converting the Irish to Christianity and chasing the snakes out of the country.
+Saint Patrick was a British-born priest and former slave who is known for converting the Irish to Christianity.
 He died on March 17, in the year 461 and was mostly forgotten.
 As time passed, stories grew around St. Patrick and centuries later he was honored with the title of Patron Saint of Ireland.

-Over the years, big parties and the custom of drowning the shamrock at the end of the celebrations - a shamrock is placed in the bottom of a cup that is then filled with whiskey, cider or beer then drank with a toast - have become increasingly popular all over the world.
+Over the years, big parties have become increasingly popular all over the world.
 Every year, on March 17th, this holiday is celebrated around the globe with shamrocks, leprechauns and lots of green.

 St. Patrick's Day Facts & Quotes